 Let’s just put it right on the table: Writing worthwhile content is hard.

-Anyone who tells you it’s supposed to be easy is delusional or trying to con you.
+Anyone who tells you writing a good blog post is supposed to be easy … is delusional or trying to con you.

 If you find content marketing difficult, consider that boring people don’t wrestle with creative expression.

-There’s never a shortage of dull content created by bored writers to drive mediocre results.
+There’s never a shortage of dull blog post ideas created by bored writers to drive mediocre results.